nautobot/nautobot/nautobot/docs/plugins/development.md

 ## Adding Help Documentation

-If you are using the `generic.ObjectEditView` from Nautobot for your object, the form will include a help icon with a link to that object's documentation.
-In order to resolve this link, the view expects to find the documentation for this object in a specific directory tree:
+If you are using the `generic.ObjectEditView` from Nautobot for your object, the form can automatically include a help icon with a link to that object's documentation.
+For this to happen, Nautobot must be able to find the documentation for this object in a specific directory tree within your plugin:

 ```no-highlight
 plugin_name/                   # "nautobot_animal_sounds"